-To hear and decide appeals from and review any order, requirement, decision or determination made by any administrative official charged with the enforcement of the Zoning Ordinance or the Subdivision Ordinance.
+- Hear and decide appeals from and review any order, requirement, decision or determination made by any administrative official charged with the enforcement of the Zoning Ordinance or the Subdivision Ordinance.

-To hear and decide requests for variances from the requirements of the Zoning Ordinance.
+- Hear and decide requests for variances from the requirements of the Zoning Ordinance.

-To review applications for conditional use permits and to issue conditional use permits in accordance with the provisions of the Zoning Ordinance.
+- Review applications for conditional use permits and to issue conditional use permits in accordance with the provisions of the Zoning Ordinance.

-To make interpretations of the Official Zoning Map and to pass upon disputed questions of lot lines or district boundary lines and similar questions as arise in the administration of the Zoning Ordinance.
+- Make interpretations of the Official Zoning Map and to pass upon disputed questions of lot lines or district boundary lines and similar questions as arise in the administration of the Zoning Ordinance.

-To enter, at reasonable times, upon private lands and make examinations or surveys as necessary for the performance of its official duties.
+- Enter, at reasonable times, upon private lands and make examinations or surveys as necessary for the performance of its official duties.

-To request City Council to hold public hearings on matters within the purview of the Board.
+- Request City Council to hold public hearings on matters within the purview of the Board.

-To hear and decide any other matter as required by the provisions of the Zoning Ordinance and the Code of the City of Hendersonville.
+- Hear and decide any other matter as required by the provisions of the Zoning Ordinance and the Code of the City of Hendersonville.

-To adopt rules consistent with the Zoning Ordinance or General Statutes governing the organization of the Board and proceedings before the Board.
+- Adopt rules consistent with the Zoning Ordinance or General Statutes governing the organization of the Board and proceedings before the Board.

 The Board keeps a record of its meetings, including attendance of its members, the vote of each member on every question, a complete summary of the evidence submitted to it, documents submitted to it, and all official actions.